Zone of the Enders (video game): Reception

 The combat was also considered too easy due to poor enemy AI, lack of variety, and an excessive number of tactical options, and the game has been found to be too short without an increase in challenge on higher difficulty settings.
 PSX Extreme writer Patrick Klepek criticized the game's open ending, suggesting that the project had been rushed and that it would have been better to increase the game's length and fill in missing plot elements.
 Shawn Sanders felt the game verged on being "a better rental than purchase," but that the included Metal Gear Solid 2: Sons of Liberty demo made the game worth buying.
 The versus mode was better received, with Shane Satterfield of GameSpot praising its competitiveness and its accentuation of the singleplayer campaign's strengths with Klepek giving similar responses.
 On the other hand, GameZone criticized this mode stating it was not worth the wait to unlock it.

 During 2001, it was the 81st bestselling game in Japan, with a total of 120,658 units sold.
 It was the sixth best selling game in North America during March 2001; sales were boosted by the inclusion of a demo for the highly-anticipated Metal Gear Solid 2.

 The game was nominated for the "Most Disappointing Game" award at GameSpot's Best and Worst of 2001 Awards, which went to Luigi's Mansion.

 Legacy

 In June 2001, Konami announced a spin-off game titled Zone of the Enders: The Fist of Mars for the Game Boy Advance to be developed by Sunrise Interactive.
 Sunrise also produced an animated television series titled Z.O.E.
-Dolores,i in 2001.
+Dolores, I in 2001.
 Although there were no plans for a sequel to the original game, in May 2002, Konami announced Zone of the Enders: The 2nd Runner; it was released for the PlayStation 2 in February 2003.
 To bridge the two games, Konami published an intersequel following Leo's activities with Atlantis and witnessing his growth as a pilot.

-HD Collection

-Zone of the Enders was ported to the PlayStation 3 and Xbox 360 alongside The 2nd Runner as part of the HD Collection in 2012.
 A sequel to The 2nd Runner was announced in May 2012 as "The Enders Project," but was cancelled a year later due to difficulty with the HD ports.

-Reception

-The Xbox 360 version of the HD Collection received "generally favorable reviews", while the PlayStation 3 version received above-average reviews, according to Metacritic.